-This easy fig tiramisu cups recipe is a fun twist on the classic Italian dessert.
-It consists of layers of mascarpone cream, espresso-dipped ladyfingers, and fresh figs. This no-bake dessert made in 15 minutes is perfect for your next party.
+This easy 15-minute fig tiramisu cups recipe is a fun twist on the classic Italian dessert, perfect for your next party.
+It consists of layers of mascarpone cream, espresso-dipped ladyfingers, and fresh figs.

-If you are a fan of the classic Italian tiramisu, you will love these individual tiramisu cups.
-They represent a verrine dessert, a decadently layered dessert served in a small glass.
+If you are a fan of the traditional tiramisu, you will love this fig tiramisu in cups.
+They represent a verrine dessert, a decadently layered dessert in small glasses.

-So these mini tiramisu cups are a new way of exploring combinations: classic tiramisu is combined with seasonal fruit and served in glasses.
+These mini tiramisu cups are a new way of exploring combinations: classic Italian tiramisu is combined with seasonal fruits and served in glasses.

-- It only takes 15 minutes to prepare a mini tiramisu recipe.
+- It only takes 15 minutes to prepare.
 And you will love how its light tiramisu flavor goes perfectly with figs.

 Ingredients